 I also love presenting so I try to present my work and teach whenever possible, both within the department and outside!

 But, my day and job is really varied!
 I have of lots of meetings with really interesting people, all trying to improve health in some way.
 I get to do lots of travelling to teach, present at conferences (have a look at me presenting below) and attend courses – so far, I’ve been to India, Japan, Brazil, America, Europe and across the UK and, this year, I get to teach in Alabama, Minneapolis and Houston (all in America), Italy and Bristol.
 With this travelling, I get to meet lots of new people, who I can maybe work with in the future (see the group of students and teachers who were in India in 2017).

 I also love talking to the public about my research and hearing the opinions of others on what I do and how my research might help others.
 I’ve won awards for the public engagement work that I’m lucky enough to be able to do.

-A lot of my research also gets to be published in journals, some of which gets a lot of media attention – on Twitter and other social media platforms and in the news, both nationally and internationally.
+A lot of my research also gets to be published in journals, some of which gets a lot of media attention – on Twitter and other social media platforms and in the news, both nationally and internationally, which is pretty cool.